<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 Description:

-This parameter defines whether employees are required to select a sickness reason from a predefined list when entering a sick day.
+Defines whether a reason from a predefined list must be selected when recording a sick day.

 Example: